-- 1. The city should develop an ordinance policy whereby developers are required to transfer their water stock to the city as development is approved. - 2.
-The city should develop a five eight-year capital projects improvement and development plan for the water utilities.
+- 1. The city should develop an ordinance policy whereby developers are required to transfer their water stock to the city as development is approved. - The city should develop a five eight-year capital projects improvement and development plan for the water utilities.
 The plan should prioritize projects and identify methods of paying for them.
 It should be approved by the city council and updated annually. - 3.
 The city should continue improving the existing well in the Riverdale area to increase the water output.
 This would protect the City residents from a water restriction in case of a failure in the primary well. - 4.
 If it becomes necessary, the city should establish a limit for building permits well in advance of the time of reaching the limit that can be serviced by the present water storage capacity.
 This will allow all prospective developers and home buyers ample notice of the intent of the city to control development. - 5.
 The city should determine and implement the method of financing additions to the water system.
 Relying on impact fees, water sales revenues or a combination of the two philosophies should be considered. - 6.
 The city should develop a policy on water main line extensions whether they shall be the exclusive responsibility of the city or the developer, or both, and under which circumstances the city will participate. - 7.
 Implement management programs to control potential water sources contamination as indicated in the Potential Contamination Source Inventory and Management Program for River Heights City. - 8.
 The city must not allow the ten-inch water line from the City's reservoir, between 4000 East and 600 East 750 East to 850 East, to be covered by any development.
 Much of this water line is buried in an undeveloped part of River Heights.
-Any development in that area must leave an unobstructed right-of-way to maintain that water line. - The city should consider adding a pressure system from the Pro Log canal to water the City Park, the grass area around the Elementary School, and the Hillside Park by either gravity feed or by pumping, which will help preserve and utilize the City's Pro Log shares. - 10.
-As River Heights continues to grow, the city should explore ways to help mitigate the peak demand during the summer months.
-There may be many options but some to consider are:
+Any development in that area must leave an unobstructed right-of-way to maintain that water line. - 9.
+The city should consider adding a pressure system from the Pro Log canal to water the City Park, the grass area around the Elementary School, Hillside Park and the Stewart Hill Park by either gravity feed or by pumping, which will help preserve and utilize the City's Pro Log shares.

-- a.
+- 10. As River Heights continues to grow, the city should explore ways to help mitigate the peak demand during the summer months.
+There may be many options but some to consider are: - a.
 Improve the pumping mechanism so that the pumps can continue running during the peak demand. - b.
 Considering encouraging or participating in improving the ProLog irrigation system to provide for more irrigation water from ProLog's system. - c.
 Encouraging water restrictions or reduced water times for those lots that are using culinary water to irrigate their landscapes. - 11.
-In case the county available land is close to being annexed, the city should implement a mitigation plan to pursue the 3.0 cfps water right application being approved in case present water rights will no longer provide the water required for future use.
+In case the county available land is close to being annexed, the city should implement a mitigation plan to pursue the 3.0 cfps water right application being approved in case present water rights will no longer provide the water required for future use. - 12.
+If development occurs in the Riverdale area, the city should encourage land that is irrigated to use water from the Pioneer Irrigation Company for open space areas.